Bias in Language Models: Beyond Trick Tests and Toward RUTEd Evaluation: Evaluations

 \subsection{Metrics}

-Across each of these tasks, we apply the same metrics.
-For the decontextualized tasks, we are able to extract the probability of response directly.
-For instance, for the WinoBias-based task, for each sentence $s$, we extract the probability of the correct referent if the sentence is gender-occupation stereotypical, $p_s^{\text{s}}$, or the probability of the correct pronoun referent if the sentence is gender-occupation anti-stereotypical, $p_s^{\text{a}}$.
-Similarly, for the simple sentence-completion task, as discussed, for each occupation, $o$, we can directly extract the normalized probability that the next word in the sentence was a ``male" word, $p_o^m$, or a ``female" word, $p_o^f$.
+We develop three metrics based on the extant literature.
+For the decontextualized sentence-completion task, we directly extract the normalized probability that the next word in the sentence containing occupation $o$ was a ``male'' word, $p_o^m$, or a ``female'' word, $p_o^f$.

-For the content generation tasks, we have to estimate the probabilities rather than extract them directly.
-For the Llama-2 models, we generate $n=30$ completions per task and occupation; for the PaLM models we generate $n=64$.
-Then, for each occupation, $o$, we calculate the proportion of generations that were about males, $\hat p_o^m$, and females, $\hat p_p^f$.
-We determine whether a generation is about a male or female by counting the number of male/female pronouns in the text.
-Replicates that contain no such pronouns are dropped.
-Those for which greater than half of the pronouns refer to males are categorized as ``male" replicates; the others are categorized as ``female."
-Similarly, because each of the occupations we used has an associated gender-majority, we also calculate the proportion of replicates that were gender-stereotypical for the given occupation, $\hat p_o^s$ and gender anti-stereotypical, $\hat p_o^a$.
+For the long-form text generation tasks, we must statistically estimate probabilities.
+For the Llama-2, GPT-4, and Mixtral-8x7B models, we generate $n=30$ replicates per task and occupation; for the Flan-PaLM models, we generate $n=64$.
+Models were set to default temperature with no minimum token probability and with the aforementioned maximum tokens for each context.
+Then, for each occupation, $o$, we calculate the proportion of replicates for that gender in which the generated text was about males, $\hat p_o^m$, and females, $\hat p_o^f$.
+Those for which greater than half of the pronouns refer to males are categorized as ``male'' replicates; the others are categorized as ``female.''
+Because each occupation has an associated gender-majority, we also calculate the proportion of replicates that were gender-stereotypical, $\hat p_o^s$, and gender anti-stereotypical, $\hat p_o^a$.
+Replicates with no such pronouns are dropped.
+For clarity, we define metrics with the hatless notation and plug in $\hat p$ when necessary.

-Going forward in defining the metrics, we drop the hat notation.
-For the tasks for which we can directly extract the probabilities, we plug in $p$, and for those for which we must estimate a proportion, we plug in $\hat p$.